Japan succession race kicks off, starring Abe's deputies and rival

 "Transitions are exciting times, but they are also periods of heightened uncertainty and vulnerability," he added.
 "We should not be afraid of change but rather see it as an opportunity to make adjustments in order to deal with tomorrow's challenges."

-Senior LDP officials held an emergency meeting Friday and tasked party Secretary-General Toshihiro Nikai with deciding on the timeline and the selection method.
+Senior LDP officials held an emergency meeting Friday and entrusted party Secretary-General Toshihiro Nikai to decide on the timeline and the selection method.
 A final decision will be made on Tuesday.

 Ishiba, signaling his intentions to enter the race, held a meeting of his party faction on Friday.
 Ishiba, who also served as LDP secretary-general, leads other party members as a potential successor in opinion surveys.
 He beat Abe for the first time as the preferred prime minister in a Nikkei opinion survey in July among LDP supporters.